 At its most basic level, meditation involves quietly sitting and focusing on one thing.
 This can be a thought or mantra, such as “I am at peace” or can be focusing on the body, such as breathing.
 For someone struggling with addiction, focusing thoughts can be as challenging as solving a very complex math problem.
 Learning and practicing meditation can help a person shift the focus away from cravings for drugs and alcohol or negative thoughts to a calming, peaceful place.

 There are several benefits to meditation that can help a person in recovery.
-These include:

 Ready To Get Treatment?